Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 2. Focus on your product or service:

 Customers stay loyal to a brand because of its products and services.
-Providing good quality products by following the sustainable marketing concept is a sure way to securing your customers’ loyalty!
+Moreover, providing good quality products by following the sustainable marketing concept is a sure way to securing your customers’ loyalty!

 - DOs: Your product/service or processes should be the first thing you make more sustainable.
 Part of it is also to understand what your competitors are doing.